uxcode/memoapp-api/README.md

 GET /labels

 #### Response
-- Response list of all label objects
+- A list of all label objects

 | Level1 | Level2 |
 |--------|--------|